 - chopped fresh tomatoes for topping (optional)

-- Begin cooking some pasta before you start making the pesto.
+- Boil water: Begin boiling some water for pasta before you start making the pesto.

-- Add the kale, arugula and garlic to a food processor, coarsely chopping to create enough room for the other ingredients.
+- Add the kale to the food process, coarsely chopping to create enough room for the other ingredients.

-- Add the remaining ingredients, from the nuts through the olive oil, and puree until it comes to a nice smooth consistency.
+- Add the remaining ingredients from the seeds through the olive oil, and puree until it comes to a nice smooth consistency.

 - Drain the pasta when it is cooked to your liking.
 Toss the pasta with enough pesto to coat it.